RHIT-CSSE/csse290-ai/ClassMaterials/Week8/README.md

 The original set was a CSV with only two columns.
 We removed the additional column you don't need and converted it to a .txt file.
 Each line is a single review, which should make your processing a lot simpler.
 NOTE: Each line starts and ends with "" from the original CSV structure, but that shouldn't really effect your prompt (might actually make it easier).

-**You may Generative AI as much as you want for writing this code** There is a lot of documentation out there for how to work with the Batch API, use it to your advantage.
-This is 1-credit class, we don't want this to take forever :) but we do want you to be familiar with the process of making batch requests.
+**You may use Generative AI as much as you want for writing this code** There is a lot of documentation out there for how to work with the Batch API, so use it to your advantage.
+This is 1-credit class.
+We don't want this to take forever :) but we do want you to be familiar with the process of making batch requests.

 ### Hints
 * Batch processors use JSONL files, or JSON Lines, files.
 These are files with a **separate JSON object on each line**.
 * If you're having trouble with your JSONL file being marked as invalid format, here are some things to check:
     * Trailing newlines - Some systems are really picky about having an extra new line at the end, some REALLY don't want it.
-Try both
+Try both.
     * Lines are too long - In some cases, really long lines will prevent the JSONL from parsing.
 This shouldn't be a problem (it takes a lot), but it's something to watch for if your prompt gets really long.